Herringbone Bindery

 Millimeter Binding

-In-person: 3 or 5-day workshop // Online: Offering Soon
+In-person: 3 or 5-day workshop // Online: 4 live sessions + 2 pre-recorded sessions (various time lengths)

 The millimeter binding came about during World War I when leather became a scarce resource for binders.
 Still wanting to provide an elegant leather binding for their clients, binders would use a minimal amount of leather to cover the spine (about 1-2mm would creep onto the board from the joint).
 In this workshop students will be creating a Rubow-style millimeter binding, which has a small amount of leather running across the head and tail edge of the binding.
 The remaining part of the binding will be covered in a handmade paste paper.